A Fundamental Theorem for the $K$-theory of connective $\mathbb{S}$-algebras: The Fundamental Theorem for simplicial rings

-where the middle vertical map denotes the loopspace sum of $u_0$ on the first component and $u_0-u_1$ on the second.
-The long exact sequence continues to $n=0$ but terminates $n=0$ with $K_0(B)\isom K_0(R)$ and our analysis above shows that $j_*$ surjects onto $K_0(R)$.
-Our goal is to show that on $\Nil(R)$, $f$ induces $0$ on homotopy groups for all $n\geq 0$.
+given as the loopspace sum of $u_0$ on the first component and $u_0-u_1$ on the second.
+The long exact sequence continues to $n=0$ but terminates at $K_0(B)$ and our analysis above shows that $j_*$ surjects onto $K_0(B)\cong K_0(R)$.
+Our goal will be to show that the restriction of $f_*$ to $\Nil_*(R)$ is zero for$*\ge 0$. .2in